zachmueller/sql-project/project-design/README.md

   - Example 2: Data set with >1M records (too big for Excel)
   - Example 3: Summarizing monthly report Excel files vs. single SQL table
  - Accounting and Finance focus (in regards to the questions being asked)
-  - Build two "tracks" (Accounting vs. Finance; possibly break Accounting into Audit vs. Tax)
-  - Require questions from each but allow students to choose a focus for more complex queries
  - System setup plans can be found [here](server-specs.md)
  - Will be hosted at [sql-project.com](http://sql-project.com) once completed
   - SQL Server accessible via sql.sql-project.com, ask for login details (currently offline)